-This report recommends that Council endorse the approval of the proposed amendments to the Secondary Plan and Zoning By-Law, generally in accordance with Attachments 14 and 15, respectively.
-The proposed high-density residential development represents good planning, is consistent with the Provincial Policy Statement, the Region of Peel Official Plan, and the City of Brampton Official Plan.
-Please see associated details in Attachment 12 - Detailed Planning Analysis.
+This report recommends that Council endorse the approval of the proposed amendments to the Secondary Plan and Zoning By-Law, generally in accordance with Attachments 13 and 14, respectively.
+The proposed mixed-use development represents good planning, is consistent with the Provincial Policy Statement, the Region of Peel Official Plan, and the City of Brampton Official Plan.
+Please see associated details in Attachment 11 - Detailed Planning Analysis.